jycybersec/SIEM-ELASTIC/README.md

-# Elastic SIEM Walkthrough
+# Elastic SIEM Implementation

-## Step 1: Navigate to the Detections Tab
+## Agent Deployment
+- An agent will be deployed on each intended machine.
+- #1 Kali Purple
+- #2 Kali OffSec
+- #3 Metasploitable Linux
+- #4 Metasploitable Windows 2008
+- #5 Windows XP

+## Manage Detection Rules
 - Open the Elastic SIEM app.
 - Click on the **Detections** tab.

-## Step 2: Manage Detection Rules
 - Select **Manage detection rules**.
 - Choose to **create new rules** or **import** them if you have the JSON rule definitions.

-## Step 3: Define Rule Details
+## Define Rule Details
-For each rule, you will need to:
+For each rule, we will:
 - Define the **index patterns** to search.
 - Specify the **query** to match the suspicious activity.
 - Apply any **additional filters** or **machine learning jobs** to refine the detection.